Oscuro21/Slurm/README.md

 # Slurm - web
 Slurm Web - Slurm administration web server
 --------------------------------------------
-It allows you to manage a slurm cluster (send, view and cancel jobs)
+Allows you to manage a Slurm cluster (submit, view, and cancel jobs)

+No configuration required

-Without needing much configuration, it has PAM authentication.
+Has PAM authentication.

 ---------
 1-Install: